phitsc/farrmru/readme.txt

 Known issues
 =====================
-Clearing the 'Recent Items' list on Windows Vista will not make these files dissapear from the FARR MRU result list.
+Clearing the 'Recent Items' list on Windows Vista will not make these files disappear from the FARR MRU result list.
 The FARR MRU plugin uses the user's 'Recent' directory as its source.
 Windows Vista does not clear that directory when the user selects 'Clear Recent Items List' in the 'Recent Items' context menu.

 Credits